 They may be a good option if you:

-- Have a condition that prevents you from taking migraine medication
+- Have a condition that keeps you from taking migraine drugs

 - Simply don't want to take medication